EtienneMueller/razer-blade-data-science/README.md

 # Installation

-## Which Ubuntu Version?
+## Which Version?

 The Intel WiFi AX210-module is only natively supported from kernel 5.10.
-Since the last LTS version 22.04 was on an older kernel and I wanted to save the trouble from hassling with it, the easiest way was to install Ubuntu 21.04 (which was on kernel 5.11).
-As pointed out in the issues, version 20.04 ships now with a newer kernel and should work fine.
+Initially it was the easiest to just install the latest version, but as pointed out in the issues older versions (at least 20.04 LTS) also ship with that or a newer kernel version.

-Later, I switched to 21.10 and in the beginning a couple of applications didn't work for me, as they weren't supported.
-But everything got resolved very quickly.
-More things work out of the box and installation was way easier than before.

-I downloaded the new LTS version 22.04 directly on day 1 and will update this guide when something comes up.
-So far everything works perfectly.

 [Create a bootable USB-Stick](https://ubuntu.com/tutorials?q=%22create+a+bootable+usb+stick%22) with Ubuntu

 ## Dual vs. Single Boot

-**Important:** _If you want to use Ubuntu as the only OS but still keep the original recovery partition containing Windows (partition 0) **DO NOT** remove the other partitions.
+**Important:** _If you want to use Ubuntu as the only OS, but still want to keep the original recovery partition containing Windows (partition 0) **DO NOT** remove the other partitions.
 The recovery tool will only install Windows 10 on partition 3 without checking or recreating any partitions.
 It took me way too long to find this out, but in case that happens to you, you would need to manually create partition 1 (EFI=100MB), partition 2 (MSR=128MB) and a primary partition 3 for the C-Drive, where Windows 10 will be installed._

 If you want to keep the original Razer wallpapers, make sure to copy them before formatting Windows.
 You can find them located under: _C:\Windows\Web\Wallpaper_

+For the single boot setup, boot from the USB stick and install it by formatting the biggest partition as ext4, set mount point to "/" and click install.

-For using Ubuntu alongside Windows you can simply choose "Install Ubuntu alongside Windows Boot Manager" as usual (e.g. like described [here](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)).
+For using Ubuntu alongside Windows you can simply choose "Install Ubuntu alongside Windows Boot Manager" (e.g. like described [here](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)).

-Boot from the USB stick and boot, try, install, format the biggest partition as ext4, set mount point to "/" and install.

 # Fixes